paperManu/splash/README.md

 Splash has been primarily targeted toward fulldome mapping, and has been extensively tested in this context.
 Two fulldomes have been mapped: a small dome (3m wide) with 4 projectors, and a big one (20m wide) with 8 projectors.
 It has also been tested sucessfully as a more regular video-mapping software to project on buildings.
 Focus has been made on optimization: as of yet Splash can handle flawlessly a 3072x3072@30Hz live video input, and 4096x4096@60Hz on eight outputs (two graphic cards) with a powerful enough cpu and the [HapQ](http://vdmx.vidvox.net/blog/hap) video codec (on a SSD as this codec needs a very high bandwidth).
 Due to its architecture, higher resolutions are more likely to run smoothly when a single graphic card is used, although nothing higher than 4096x4096@60Hz has been tested yet (well, we tested 6144x6144@60Hz but the drive throughput was not enough to sustain the video bitrate).

-Video flows are currently read through shared memory, using the libshmdata library.
-This makes it compatible with most of the softwares from the SAT Metalab, including Scenic2 which is the best choice to feed Splash film or realtime videos.
-3D models can be either loaded from files, or sent to Splash through the same shared memory library.
-An addon for Blender is included, which allows sending any mesh to Splash from Blender.
+Splash can read videos from various sources amoung which video files (most common format and Hap variations), video input (such as video cameras and capture cards), Syphon on OSX, and Shmdata (a shared memory library used to make softwares from the SAT Metalab communicate between each others).
+An addon for Blender is included which allows for exporting draft configurations and update in real-time the meshes.
+It also handles automatically a few things:
+- semi automatic geometric calibration of the video-projectors,
+- automatic calibration of the blending between them,
+- automatic colorimetric calibration (with a gPhoto compatible camera)

 ### License
 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.